opsmop/opsmop/docs/source/advanced.rst

 read through :ref:`modules`, you will see some of these features used in the examples in context.

-Many of the examples are contrived and don't deploy real applications, but are constructed to teach lessons about things such as :ref:`var_scoping` or :ref:`conditionals`.
+Many of the examples are contrived and don't deploy real applications, but are constructed to teach lessons about things such as :ref:`var_scoping`.
 Real OpsMop policies for deploying an application stack would be a bit longer and would use a larger mixture of modules in concert.

 By studying these arbitrary examples though, you can quickly experiment and try to put